allisala/compliance-radar322391/README.md

  2. Dispersion (std, min, max, quartiles).
 This guided our search for implausible values and extreme outliers.

+here we can add a pic of the plot of the variables distributions

   **Outlier handling**
 Outlier analysis was an important step in our EDA because several key variables are scores on bounded scales (e.g. audit scores, risk scores).
 Values far outside the expected range are more likely to be data entry errors than genuine observations and can heavily distort models.
 For all numerical variables in numerical_cols, we plotted histograms with KDE overlays.
 This allowed us to: